jeremymv2/mining_visibility_office_hour/README.md

   - Converge status
   - Stack trace of any failures

-With all that information, it's easy to create a really functional dashboard:
+With all of that information at your disposal, it is relatively easy to create a really functional dashboard:

 ![Example Dashboard](./images/example_dashboard.png)

 # Kibana
 Kibana is the visualization interface for the data in Elasticsearch.

-You can get see a status overview page: https://your-automate-server.test/kibana/status
+For a health status overview page: https://your-automate-server.test/kibana/status

-For elasticsearch, you can view similar: https://your-automate-server.test/elasticsearch/_cluster/health?pretty=true
+Elasticsearch has a similar health page: https://your-automate-server.test/elasticsearch/_cluster/health?pretty=true

-When mining data, you typically will loop over this progression of steps:
+When mining data, you will typically loop over this progression of steps:
  - Discover
  - Visualize
  - Add to Dashboard
  - Repeat

 ### Discover
-Click on the 'Discover' tab and you will get a time sorted list of the most recent events in Elasticsearch.
+Click on the 'Discover' tab and you will get a time sorted list of events in Elasticsearch that match your search criteria and within your search time-range window.

 You can modify the search criteria or begin browsing the events.